mazerte/generator-footguard/app/templates/src/markdown/00-beginnings.md

 You've got a Live, printer-friendly school report going!

+To export it as a ready-to-roll HTML page, do:

+	$ grunt

 ### Did you say printing?

 Yes!  `generator-school-report` comes with a printer-friendly adaptive template.
 Margins and colors are printed nicely, as you would in a school report.
 Plus, the fonts are paired for you.
 Just plug and play.
 Yay.

+### What's in?

+- SASS / SCSS-style stylesheets
+- Compass / Bourbon
+- A stylesheet that is optimized for print, ready to roll
+- Live update - edit your markdown as you go
+- Organize your Markdown